 Interested in other cultures and fighting inequities?
 A St. Kate’s major in women and international development, offered on our St. Paul campus, will teach you how to build a just society for all and advocate for marginalized communities around the world, especially women and their families.

-With St. Kate’s degree in women and international studies, you will gain the skills and experience to follow career paths in many fields, including:
+With St. Kate’s women and international studies degree, you will gain the skills and experience to follow career paths in many fields, including:

 St. Kate’s women and international development major provides a solid academic foundation in multiple disciplines.

 Our curriculum at St. Kate’s emphasizes issues of justice and sustainability, women’s roles in communities and organizations, applied research, and women’s leadership in development.

 You will learn to think critically in the context of globalization, and to analyze ideas and policies skillfully.
 You'll also learn to work effectively with people across different social and economic backgrounds.